This resource will help you manage the side effects from your chemotherapy.

 Don’t use:

-- Rectal suppositories (solid medication that’s inserted through your anus and dissolves)
+- Rectal suppositories (solid medicine that’s inserted through your anus and dissolves).

 Call your healthcare provider if you have:

-- Blood in your urine (pee), in your bowel movements (poop), in your vomit (throw up), or when you cough
+- Blood in your urine (pee), bowel movements (poop), vomit (throw up), or when you cough.

 Hair thinning or hair loss